 “Start with identifying your emotions (e.g. angry, hurt) and understanding what triggered you to feel this way.”

 She recommends you try to understand your feelings and practice self-compassion for having them.
 When you’re calmer, try to understand the person who upset you.
-What are their emotions?
-What triggered them?
 This will help you respect and care about yourself and the other person.

-Sharing your genuine feelings may bring you closer together and it may not.
+Sharing your genuine feelings may bring you closer together, and it may not.
 It doesn’t really matter how the other person responds.
-What matters is that you expressed your true self, that you did it for YOU.
+What matters is that you expressed your true self.
 Make emotional honesty a habit by adding it to your goals.

 8. Nurture Happiness